 Just like pearls on a string, all the colourful neoprene clad creatures paddle their way to a waterfall, where we again gather around the guide.
 It’s difficult to hear the guide explaining because of the loud noise from the waterfalls.
 Nevertheless, we still understand that we should try diving into the waterfall, before we head on further downstream.
 Diving into the waterfall, into the white raging water, was a cool experience.
 Nontheless, we have to continue the trip.
 We glide slowly through the canyon with deep ravines, huge boulders and a bottom covered with light pebbles.
 Now and then, my snorkling buddies pop their heads out of the water bubbling over of joy and rambling on about all the fish they have observed.

 Click on the images to enlarge >>

 For the final part of the snorkling trip, we reach a wider stretch of the river.
 The guides gather the group for a last briefing near an outlet from a power station.
 Explaining that from here to the exit point it is all about speed and not observing nature.
 Moreover, that the water, which comes out of the power station, is good 3-4 °C warmer, than the river, we have been snorkling for a little more than one hour.
 Thus, for those who were getting a bit cold during the last 20 minutes the final part will be more pleasurable.
-Last advice given, was that we have to enter the outflow from the channel with 3-4 hard kicks, in able to get into the middle of the current.
+A last advice given; we have to enter the outflow from the channel with 3-4 hard kicks, in able to get into the middle of the current.

 is a full-service scuba centre and offers a range of different scuba dives, guided and unguided.
 Their website is only available in German, but don’t let that put you off.
-The owner Franz Pramendorfer and his staff speaks English.
+Owner Franz Pramendorfer and his staff speaks English.
 Franz is very experienced and started his diving career as an instructor in Egypt back in 1990.
 Atlantis Qualidive in Austria has been around since 1993.